 This scammer will create a fake Craigslist ad for a place that doesn’t exist.
 They will normally target renters who need accommodations quickly.
 Scammers create a property that seems almost “too good to be true” for the renter.
 Double check to the address is real by using Google Maps to locate the property.
 Inspect the pictures from both the inside and outside the property to see if they match.
 For instance, if you notice a bay window online, but don’t see any from maps, it might be a scam.

 The Overseas Renter

-This rental scam normally requires you to send funds for things like rent and damage deposits to your landlord before you move in.
+This rental scam normally requires you to send funds and damage deposits to your landlord before you move in.
 Seems pretty normal right?
 What isn’t normal is not getting to see the property or ever meeting the property owner before you move in.
 The scammer will explain that because they’re overseas, they can’t meet or let you see the property.
 This scammer is pretty common with Airbnb rental scams.

 The Hijacked Renter

 These scammers will take an already existing ad and recreate it as a different property.
 Check listings on other rental platforms, and vacation sites like Airbnb to make sure you don’t see any duplicating pictures or pictures of the same property with different angles.

 7 Things To Look For When Avoiding Rental Scams

 In order to find legit postings for rental properties, avoid these red flags:

 1. If the ad or listing is asking for personal or financial information before you have signed any agreements, it’s probably a scam.